tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/节点缓存过期配置（旧）_intl_en.md

 The node cache validity configuration is updated with an advanced mode, supporting more refined configurations.
 For more information, please see [Node Cache Validity Configuration (New)](https://intl.cloud.tencent.com/document/product/228/38424).

 ## Configuration Overview
-Resource cache in Tencent Cloud CDN is triggered by requests.
+The resource cache in Tencent Cloud CDN is triggered by requests.
 When a user initiates an access request to a resource, if the CDN node receiving the request has not cached the requested resource, it will forward the request to the origin server to pull the resource.
 After the resource is successfully pulled by the node (with a 2XX status code returned), it will be cached on the node and returned to the user.

 You cannot directly manage resources cached on CDN nodes.
-If you are worried that resources on the origin server change but CDN nodes still cache the legacy resources and return them to users, you can configure node cache rules.
+If you are worried that resources on the origin server will change but CDN nodes will still cache the legacy resources and return them to users, you can configure the node cache rules.

-Each cached resource on CDN node has an expiration time.
+Each cached resource on a CDN node has an expiration time.
 If the requested cached resource has expired, it will be considered invalid even if the resource is still cached on the node.
 The node will pull the resource from the origin server again.
-Node cache rule allows you to configure the cache validity period for resources in a specific type, directory, and path.
-You can configure these items based on actual business scenarios.
+The node cache rule allows you to configure the cache validity period for resources in a specific type, directory, and path.
+You can configure these items based on your actual business scenarios.

 ## Configuration Guide
 ### Viewing the Configuration